Serverless Architecture: A Beginner's Guide

 Implement Efficient Dependency Management

 Minimize the number of dependencies in your serverless functions.
-This reduces the size of your deployment package and decreases the cold start times and potential security vulnerabilities.
+This will reduce the size of your deployment package, cold start times, and potential security vulnerabilities.

 Optimize Function Performance